VanessaTsang888/vue-the-complete-guide/Vue-v2/02-DOM-Interaction/notes-dom-interaction.md

 v-on directive we listen to something to receive something to our Template, and we want to receive an Event. v-on take an argument and the name of the argument is the name of the Event we want to listen to, i.e. click. but can use any DOM Event for a button i.e. mouse-enter, mouse-leave, whatever DOM Events are on a button.
 Then pass an value the code we want to execute when button is clicked, i.e. a function -> increase.
 Now, when we click the button on the screen the counter will increase by each click.

+DOM interaction: 10 Using The Event Object:
+We can listen to the default events object created by JS DOM which holds info, i.e. for click event it holds info of where the click happend.
+We want to access this info as we need to output the data.
+When user hover over the coordinates on the screen they update.

+HTML code:

+<p v-on:mouseove="updateCoordinates">Coordinates: {{ x }} / {{ y }}</p>

+JS code:
+data: {
+x: 0,
+y: 0
+},
+medthods: {
+updateCoordinates: function(event) {
+this.x = event.clientX;
+this.y = event.clientY;
+}
+}